Work with SAM component monitors

 - Performance Counter Monitor,

 To learn more about individual component monitor types, see the SAM Application Monitor Template Reference.
 For database values assigned to component monitor types that you can use to configure alerts, see Component monitor properties for alerts.

 For many component monitors, you can configure the preferred fetching method used to gather data from target nodes.
 SAM automatically switches to a fallback method to collect data if the first method fails, and then works through other methods until polling succeeds.

 You can also configure some component monitors to use Orion agents to collect data.

-Starting in SAM 2020.2, WinRM is the default method used to collect data with the following WMI-based component monitor types:
+Starting in SAM 2020.2, WinRM is the default transport method used to collect data with the following WMI-based component monitor types: